-Weak capital markets reduce our financial flexibility and may result in less than optimal financing results.
+Potentially volatile capital markets may reduce our financial flexibility and may result in less than optimal financing results.

-As a result of the weakened global economic situation, the Corporation will have restricted access to capital and increased borrowing costs.
-Although Magellan's business and asset base have not changed, the lending capacity of all financial institutions has diminished and risk premiums have increased.
 As future capital expenditures will be financed out of cash generated from operations, borrowings and possible future equity sales, our ability to do so is dependent on, among other factors, the overall state of capital markets and investor appetite for investments in the aerospace industry and Magellan's securities in particular.